 Monday–Friday: 8:30 a.m.–4:30 p.m.

 Dermal fillers can help fill hollows and soften fine lines and wrinkles on the face, lips, jawline, and chest.
-At our Anchorage practice, we offer the Restylane® & Juvederm® families of fillers to address concerns like smile lines, marionette lines, neck bands, sagging cheeks, and volume loss due to aging.
+At our Anchorage medical spa, we offer the Juvederm® collection of fillers to help people from Wasilla, Palmer, and other Mat-Su Valley communities instantly address concerns like smile lines, marionette lines, neck bands, sagging cheeks, volume loss due to aging, and much more.

 How Do Dermal Fillers Work?

-Restylane and Juvederm dermal fillers are made from hyaluronic acid (HA), and are injected into the upper layers of skin tissue to fill and soften wrinkles around the mouth, lift and fill cheeks, plump and fill lips, and even fill in areas where volume is needed, like the chin and backs of hands.
+Juvederm® dermal fillers are made from hyaluronic acid (HA) and are injected into the upper layers of skin tissue to fill and soften wrinkles around the mouth, lift and fill cheeks, plump and fill lips, and even fill in areas where volume is needed, like the chin and backs of hands.

 What Are Hyaluronic Acid Fillers?

-Hyaluronic Acid, a substance found in all living organisms, is an injectable filler used to correct fine lines and wrinkles in the skin..
-It is one of the components of skin that gives fullness to the tissues.
-Hyaluronic Acid is identical to human HA but is formed in the laboratory: it does not come from animals or humans so allergic reactions are rare and test dosing is not needed.
-Hyaluronic Acid is approved by the FDA and has been used since 1996 worldwide.
+Hyaluronic acid, a substance found in all living organisms, is a key ingredient in injectable fillers used to correct fine lines and wrinkles in the skin.
+It is one of the components of the skin that gives fullness to the tissues.
+Hyaluronic acid is identical to human HA but is formed in the laboratory: it does not come from animals or humans so allergic reactions are rare and test dosing is not needed.
+Hyaluronic acid is approved by the FDA and has been used since 1996 worldwide.
 It is completely reabsorbed by the body and as such, the results of the injection cannot be considered to be permanent.
 The effects usually last about 6 months.

-Hyaluronic Acid injections produce results similar to collagen injections but last about twice as long and have fewer allergic reactions.
-It works differently than Botox® (which weakens muscle activity) but may be used in conjunction with Botox® to treat stubborn areas.
+Hyaluronic acid injections produce results similar to collagen injections but last about twice as long and have fewer allergic reactions.
+It works differently than BOTOX® Cosmetic (which weakens muscle activity) but may be used in conjunction with BOTOX® to treat stubborn areas.

 Meet Our Surgeons